-There are no human studies addressing adverse effects on sexual function and fertility of tellurium or tellurium dioxide available.
+There are no human studies available addressing adverse effects on sexual function and fertility of tellurium or tellurium dioxide.

-Animal experimental data are available from a reliable screening study according to OECD TG 421.
+Animal experimental data are available from a reliable screening study according to OECD TG 421 with the read-across substance tellurium dioxide.
 This study clearly revealed decreased fertility in parental animals of the mid (MD) and high dose (HD).
 Effects on fertility (reduced mating and fertility indices) were most pronounced at doses, which caused severe toxicity, i.e. in the high dose group, which induced mortality in females.
 Further, a reduced gestation index was observed in MD and HD females (62, 0%, respectively) and an increased gestation period (no further information provided at the ECHA dissemination site) was observed in the MD.
-Changes in these indices can be due to effects on male or female reproduction, no distinction can be made only on basis of these indices.
-However, investigations on male reproductive organs did not point to any adverse effects.
+Changes in these indices can be due to effects on male or female reproductive organs did not point to any adverse effects.
 On the other side, there is additional information available, which indicates that female reproduction might be influenced by tellurium dioxide exposure.